+The primary test method used to investigate the frost durability of the concrete will be the ASTM C 666 test.
+This test is the most widely recognized test to investigate the rapid deterioration from freezing and thawing.
+As many mixtures will be investigated with this test as possible.
 As part of this task the specimen absorption and desorption of the samples will be investigated using a modified form of ASTM C 1585, referred to as the bucket test.
 While the team realizes that the ASTM C 666 is a well-respected test, they feel that the three months required to complete the test is too long.
+The research team plans on using this information to help find a shorter test with the same rigor.

-A significant amount of C 666 testing has been completed.
+A new chamber has been purchased and a significant amount of C 666 testing has been completed.
 A summary of the test results are shown in Fig. 2.
 These results show an 80% agreement with a SAM number of 0.20 and an 89% agreement if a SAM number of 0.25 is used.
+This difference was discussed on the conference call and a recommendation was made to stay with the 0.20 limit as it was conservative.
 A proposed specification has been included in this document for the implementation of the SAM.
 The durability factor determined from ASTM C 666 will also be compared with the approach discussed in Task 7 using absorption and critical saturation to predict long term performance.
-A paper has been written up and submitted to TRB that outlines the ASTM C666 work as well as the predictions from Task 7.
-The paper has been included in the appendix.